pradeephubgit/questdb.io/docs/reference/function/row-generator.md

 :::info

-Deterministic procedural generation makes it easy to test on vast amounts of data without moving large files around, across machines.
+Deterministic procedural generation makes it easy to test vast amounts of data without moving large files around, across machines.
 Using the same seed on any machine at any time will consistently produce the same results for all random functions.